drupalprojects/bootstrap/docs/plugins/Process.md

  *
  * @see \Drupal\filter\Element\TextFormat::processFormat()
  */
-class TextFormat extends \Drupal\bootstrap\Plugin\Process\TextFormat {
+class TextFormat extends BootstrapTextFormat {
+  /*

-  // It should be noted that you do not need both methods here.
+   * It should be noted that you do not need both methods here.
-  // This is to just show you the different examples of how this plugin
+   * This is to just show you the different examples of how this plugin
-  // works and how it can be tailored to your needs.
+   * works and how it can be tailored to your needs.
+   */

   /**
    * {@inheritdoc}